 These research findings provide key insights about consumers' attitudes to use of their health data and their preferences about consent.

 If you have any comments or questions about this report, please email Bronwyn Walker at [email protected].

 Accessibility: this report is currently not accessible but will be updated soon with an accessible version.
 If you need help, please contact us on phone: +61 2 8217 8700.

-The General Practice Insights Report 2016–17 is the first time clinical data collected from participating MedicineInsight practices have been used to provide insights into general practice at a national level.
+The General Practice Insights Report 2016–17 was the first time clinical data collected from participating MedicineInsight practices were used to provide insights into general practice at a national level.

-This working paper demonstrates how clinical data from participating practices can help inform policy, research and health systems to improve health outcomes for all Australians.
+These working papers demonstrate how clinical data from participating practices can help inform policy, research and health systems to improve health outcomes for all Australians.

-It includes key findings including the most frequent reasons recorded as to why patients go to a doctor, the top chronic conditions with which patients present to GPs, and the most frequently prescribed medicines and medical tests.
+The reports include key findings including the most frequent reasons recorded as to why patients go to a doctor, chronic conditions with which patients present to GPs, and the most frequently prescribed medicines and medical tests.